rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 According to the [Algebra of Types]({{ site.baseurl }}{% link _posts/2019-12-19-algebraic-data-types-and-data-modelling.md %}), we can use `Maybe`.

-`Maybe` is an ADT equipped two constructors:
+`Maybe` is an ADT equipped with two constructors:

 ```haskell
 data Maybe a = Just a | Nothing -- Either holds an element of type `a`, or nothing at all.